ashvinjaiswal/ngx-cypress-test/Notes/03 DOM and Locator.md

 * Consider using aliases for reusable elements.
 * Be mindful of the difference between HTML text and element properties.

-I'd be glad to provide more details about the Cypress `invoke` method and practical examples:

 **Cypress `invoke` Method:** [Doc](https://docs.cypress.io/api/commands/invoke)

 * **Purpose:** Used to invoke JavaScript methods on DOM elements, allowing you to extract attributes, properties, or perform custom actions.